devopsrepohq/aws-toolkit/README.md

 # AWS Toolkit

-If you using vscode for developer AWS CDK.
-You can download the [AWS Toolkit extension](https://aws.amazon.com/visualstudiocode/) as it provide the useful feature to speed up development workflow.
+If you using vscode to develop AWS CDK.
+You can download the [AWS Toolkit extension](https://aws.amazon.com/visualstudiocode/) as it offer the useful feature to speed up development workflow.

 ## Vscode intellisense for AWS CDK